przemyslawmisztal/rock_farm/README.md

 rock_farm
 =========

-Simple but useful utilities for Hobbit Kingdoms game
+Simple but useful Android application with utilities for Hobbit Kingdoms game

 ####Troop training

-Determine best way to queue T1 troops while making sure your resources are used in most efficient way.
+Determine best way to queue T1 troops while making sure that your resources are used in most efficient way.

 ####Licensing